Karniej/selfmadedeveloper/src/pages/blog/2018-07/2018-07-09-react-native-is-just-getting-started.md

 React Native is moving very fast and it's changing a lot, for such big company like AirBnb it was a heavy burden, but they placed a bet on it, because they had many React developers then and they were aware of this.

-# I believe that React Native is just getting started.
+# I believe that React Native is just getting started

 [Latest article](https://facebook.github.io/react-native/blog/2018/06/14/state-of-react-native-2018) about it from Facebook is just confirming that.
 The company which invented the technology is investing more and more into it and as the technology has started to mature it's a great information for the **future**.